 Two recovery genres: The Recovered Addict versus The Recovering Addict narrative.
-Recovery stories are consequential for the person's experience of recovery, since it seems that the telling and retelling of an empowered "Recovered" narrative, with its clear beginnings, turning points, and pleasing and fortunate institutionally condoned endings may well be critical for recovery to remain a stable condition in life (Shohet 2007:344).
-Such narration articulates, but also facilitates, the teller's consistent affiliation with and appropriation of institutional master narratives (Cain 1991).
+Recovery stories are consequential for the person's experience of recovery, since it seems that the telling and retelling of an empowered "Recovered" narrative, with its clear beginnings, turning points, and favourable results may well be critical for a stable and consistent recovery.(Shohet 2007:344).
+Such narration articulates, but also facilitates, the Member's consistent affiliation with and appropriation of 12 Step master narratives (Cain 1991).